A Secure and Efficient Distributed Semantic Communication System for Heterogeneous Internet of Things: Introduction

 To tackle above challenges presented in semantic communications within IoT networks, we propose a secure and efficient distributed semantic communication system.
-Our contributions are presented in detail as follows. \begin{enumerate} \item{ We propose a blockchain-based interaction framework for secure updates and synchronization of the distributed semantic communication system, ensuring the integrity, authentication and availability of interactions.
-Furthermore, an integrity and authentication verification mechanism for semantic communications is designed.
-It enables the application of semantic communications in secure interactions. } \item{ We develop a flexible semantic communication scheme for IoT scenarios based on high-level representational and compressed semantic knowledge bases.
-Mainly by updating and synchronizing semantic knowledge vectors, semantic communication systems are flexibly adapted to dynamically changing task requirements, and reduce the amount of data exchange required during system maintenance.
-The scheme offers flexibility for IoT devices to strike a balance between transmission and computation consumption by adjusting the size of knowledge bases utilized in semantic communications. }
+Our contributions are presented in detail as follows. \begin{enumerate} \item{ We propose a blockchain-based trusted update scheme for the distributed semantic communication system.
+In this scheme, codecs and update-related information are shared among devices in an integrity-preserving manner.
+Furthermore, the availability of the distributed system in complex and changing IoT networks is guaranteed. } \item{ To improve the efficiency of system update, a flexible semantic coding method based on compressive semantic knowledge bases is proposed.
+By mainly updating and synchronizing semantic knowledge bases, the scheme significantly reduces the amount of data that needs to be exchanged.
+Meanwhile, it provides heterogeneous IoT devices with the flexibility to adjust the size of the knowledge base and the number of transmitted signal symbols in model training and inference stages. } \item{ We design a signature mechanism for lossy semantics to verify whether the received semantics has been tampered with or forged.
+The mechanism addresses the challenge of verifying the integrity and authenticity of semantic information in lossy communications by signing small samples of symbols and transmitting them in error-free links.
+The effect of wireless channel on the transmitted semantics is investigated to ensure the completeness of the signature mechanism. }

-\item{ We explore the differential privacy model in semantic communication, which takes into account both the lossy nature of semantic communication and the distortion caused by wireless channels.
-Building upon our model, we introduce an joint model-channel noise mechanism that optimally adds noise into signal symbols to achieve differential privacy in semantic communications.
-The mechanism is able to uniformly and transparently provide differential privacy protection for any data analysis task in semantic communications. }
+\item{ We introduce a noise-aware differential privacy mechanism to uniformly and transparently provide differential privacy protections in any semantic communication tasks.
+Taking into account distortions caused by wireless channels and model, the mechanism optimally adds noise into signal symbols to defend against malicious data analysis.
+To enhance the adaptability of the mechanism, various capabilities of heterogeneous devices to estimate the channel information and the model noise are analyzed in the mechanism design. }

 \end{enumerate}